A Complete Guide to Fascia, Posture, and Whole-Body Alignment

 Improved Posture

-Structural Integration helps reorganize how the body stacks in gravity.
+Structural Integration helps reorganize how the body stacks in gravity around the Line.

 Many people notice: